Project Homepage

 Zheng Fu (alumnus)

 Z. Fu and T. Jiang.
 Clustering of main orthologs for multiple genomes.
-Journal of Bioinformatics and Computational Biology (JBCB), in press; an extended abstract of the same paper has also appeared in Proc.
+Journal of Bioinformatics and Computational Biology (JBCB) 6(3): 573-84, 2008; An extended abstract of the paper has also appeared in Proc.
 6th LSS Computational Systems Bioinformatics Conference (CSB), San Diego, 2007, pp. 195-202.

 Z. Fu, X. Chen, V. Vacic, P. Nan, Y. Zhong, and T. Jiang.
 MSOAR: A high-throughput ortholog assignment system based on genome rearrangement.
 Journal of Computational Biology 14(9), pp. 1160-1175, 2007.